jku-win-se/teaching.ss22.prse.digitaltwin.team1/Frontend/smart-home-ui/README.md

 This command installs all dependencies you need for executing the application.

 > After finishing all the steps you are now able to continue to the **Available Scripts** section and use the application as you wish.
+>
+> For the .env file for connecting to the backend please contact a Frontend Developer!

 ## Available Scripts